pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

       :arg dict d: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the ``colors`` property and then modify this dictionary as required.

-      .. note:: This method **does not work** for widget annotations and results in a no-op with a warning message.
+      .. note:: This method **does not work** for widget annotations, and results in a no-op with a warning message.
 Use :meth:`updateWidget` instead.
 Certain annotation types have no fill colors.
 In these cases this value is ignored and a warning is issued.

    .. method:: updateImage()

-      Attempts to modify the displayed graphical image such that it coincides with the values currently contained in the ``border`` and ``colors`` properties.
-This is achieved by modifying the contents stream of the associated appearance XObject.
-Nested XObject invocations are currently not supported and ignored with a warning message.
+      Modify the displayed image such that it coincides with the values contained in the ``width``, ``border``, ``colors`` and ``dashes`` properties.
+This is a no-op for annotation types ANNOT_LINE, ANNOT_POLYLINE, ANNOT_POLYGON, ANNOT_CIRCLE, and ANNOT_SQUARE, because they are always completely rebuilt with any of these changes.

    .. method:: updateWidget(widget)